+This option is not the preferred option.
 This option would construct a one-way grade-separated southbound underpass with a sidewalk on the east side and a pedestrian bridge integrated into the station design.
-It would provide a one-way service road connecting north bound South 12th Street traffic to Third Avenue and south bound South 12th Street traffic to Second Avenue.
+It would provide a one-way service road connecting northbound South 12th Street to Third Avenue and southbound South 12th Street to Second Avenue.
 This option would result in the loss of approximately eight on-street parking spaces along South 12th Street and would re-route South 12th Street northbound traffic onto other roads in the area.
-The adjacent crossing streets are less than \(^1/4\)-mile away on either side of the tracks.
+The adjacent crossing streets are less than 1/4-mile away on either side of the tracks.